Chapter 23

 “Which one am I?”
 I asked the room as a whole.

 “Oh.” was all I could say, disheartened.
-I was hoping for Lumina.
-Being able to heal, see far distances, or bless others would have been awesome, but most of all then I could use Arcane Myst, meaning I could make my own batteries or, for that matter, be my own battery for my creations.
-Eldritch Myst was technically ten times more powerful than Arcane, but it was also dangerously volatile.
-Only a total schizo would use Eldritch as a power source for something on his person, let alone something he would use regularly.
+I was hoping for Light-Blooded.
+Being able to heal, see far distances, or bless others would have been awesome, but most of all, then could've used Synthesis Myst, meaning I could make my own batteries or, for that matter, be my own battery for my creations.
+Ruin Myst was technically ten times more powerful than Synthesis, but it only destroy, turning things dust.
+I wanted to craft and create things.
+Not bring literal ruin to the world.
+I could also use Distortion, which was incredibly powerful for brief moments.
+But only a total schizo would use that power on themself for enhancement or to power an item on their person, let alone something they would use regularly.

-I had just been proverbially handed the keys to a War Machine, but this titan of catastrophe was just as much a hazard to me as a boon.
+I had just been proverbially handed the keys to a War Machine, but this titan of catastrophe was just as much a hazard to me as a boon (irony intended).
 These new studies I was about to be thrown into were going to be critical, especially if I wanted to be as effective as possible as an adventurer.

 I clenched my scarred hand into a fist, resolute in my will to master this power.
 I looked Mysteriarch K in her good eye, the crystal blue color of her sclera seeming to fade into the stormy blue-green of her iris.
 Her good eye gleamed in the room's light.
 I could read in her face that she saw my determination, and she wordlessly radiated pride for my choice.